Kintyre Wind

 NEWSDESK

-Remember these funds will be used for years to come to benefit the communities of Kintyre
+Funds will be used to benefit the communities of Kintyre for the foreseeable future

 Windfarm Developments in Kintyre